Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Who are your customers?
 What are their values, concerns, and interests?

 Write in a way that puts your audience at the story's center.
 How?
 Say "you" more than you say "us."
-It’s important to know your audience.
+It's essential to know your audience.
 Survey them if you have to.
-You need to know who you’re writing for before understanding what they want from you.
+You need to know who you're writing for before understanding what they want from you.
 Create a social media audience persona.
 Personas are a key tool for understanding your audience.
-They should have real quotes, challenges, goals, needs, attitudes, and behavior.
+They should have accurate quotes, challenges, goals, needs, attitudes, and behavior.

 Read the comments on your social channels.
 Note your audience’s vocabulary and tone.